Mary Gwendolin Caldwell, Marquise des Monstiers-Mérinville: Family

-The Marquise des Monstiers-Mérinville and her sister, the Baroness von Zedtwitz, were the daughters of William Shakespeare Caldwell, a Kentucky gas baron and one of Louisville's first millionaires by the late 1850s, and his wife Mary Eliza (d.
+The Marquise des Monstiers-Mérinville and her sister, the Baroness von Zedtwitz, were the daughters of William S. Caldwell, a Kentucky gas baron and one of Louisville's first millionaires by the late 1850s, and his wife Mary Eliza (d.
 1867), who was a Breckinridge of Kentucky.
 Shortly before his death, in 1874, William Caldwell became a convert to Roman Catholicism and left his children to the care of Roman Catholics followers in New York, whom his wife had met in church circles.
 The younger sister Mary Elizabeth married, in June 1890, a German nobleman, the Baron von Zedtwitz, a Lutheran, and since then left the Roman Catholic communion.
 The baron and his wife Mary Elizabeth had one son, Waldemar Konrad von Zedtwitz, a future bridge champion.

 Debutante

 Mary Gwendolin Caldwell was accounted a Kentucky beauty and heiress, her mother being one of the famous Breckinridge family of that state.
 When a little girl she inherited from her father a fortune of $2,000,000, and at her mother's death inherited $500,000 more.

 After graduating from a convent she and her sister went abroad to travel with their aunt.
 On their return to America, Gwendolin went to Louisville, Kentucky, rented an entire floor of the Galt House, and prepared to entertain in a manner new to the people of that place.
 Her first public appearance was at the opening night of Mary Anderson.
 After the play she entertained half of Louisville in her apartments.
 The newspapers the next morning printed columns of "not too friendly" comment on the appearance of the heiress and especially of her imported gown.
-It war low cut and she objected to the unflattering manner In which It was described.
+It was low cut and she objected to the unflattering manner In which It was described.
 She returned to New York the next day.